harsh07bharvada/structures-wiz/README.md

 #### Patience Sort<a name="pat-sort"></a>
 Patience sort uses series of increasing stacks like the game of Solitaire to sort a list in worst case of O(n log n ) time complexity.
+It accepts two parameters first is the list to be sorted, second is for debugger statements to see how the list is being sorted for better understanding.

 ```javascript